vjsingh1984/rust-ibapi/docs/architecture.md

 # Architecture Overview

 The rust-ibapi crate is a Rust implementation of the Interactive Brokers TWS API.
-The architecture supports both synchronous (thread-based) and asynchronous (tokio-based) operation modes through mutually exclusive feature flags.
+The architecture supports both asynchronous (tokio-based) and synchronous (thread-based) operation modes: async ships by default, and the optional `sync` feature adds blocking helpers (surfaced under `client::blocking` and related modules).

 ## System Architecture